 AFSCME Council 5

 Members of Local 2385, under the umbrella of AFSCME Council 5, are a part of the largest and most influential union in Minnesota: AFSCME.
-The joined forces of the American Federation of State, County and Municipal Employees are able to provide its members with advantages far beyond those attainable by smaller organizations and individuals.
+The combined forces of the American Federation of State, County and Municipal Employees can provide its members with advantages far beyond those attainable by smaller organizations and individuals.

-BENEFITS: In addition to our access to superior health insurance, the combined bargaining power of the MinnState locals with AFSCME backing has provided us with access to other benefits such as life, disability, prescription, dental and vision coverage; generous options for paid and unpaid time off work; pensions and tuition waivers.
+In addition to our access to superior health insurance, the combined bargaining power of the MinnState locals, backed by AFSCME, has provided us with access to other benefits, including life, disability, prescription, dental, and vision coverage; generous options for paid and unpaid time off; pensions; and tuition waivers.

-VOICE: Representatives from your local's Executive Board meet regularly at Meet and Confer labor management with top administration to ensure a free exchange of information and concerns.
+Representatives from your local's Executive Board meet regularly in Meet and Confer labor-management sessions with top administration to ensure a free exchange of information and concerns.

-PARTICIPATION: Members can serve as union officers or representatives to a variety of important university and union committees and task forces.
+Members can serve as union officers or representatives to a variety of important university and union committees and task forces.
 Members also have the right to vote on contract ratification, officer elections, constitutional changes, and union position statements.
-The opportunity is also available to provide input as the Council 5 Master Negotiation Team negotiations contract proposals every two years.
-If you have suggestions for future contract language changes, please send them to Jennifer.Swanson@smsu.edu.
+The opportunity is also available to provide input as the Council 5 Master Negotiation Team negotiates contract proposals every two years.
+If you have suggestions for future changes to contract language, please send them to Jennifer.Swanson@SMSU.edu.

 In 1960, we united to improve the quality of our workplace.